PatternsTechGit/PT_AngularCallingAPI/README.md

 ### **Frontend Code Base:**

-Previously we scafolded a new Angular application in which we have integrated
+Previously we scaffolded a new Angular application in which we have integrated

 * FontAwesome
 * Bootstrap toolbar